TurakhiaLab/ROADIES/README.md

 ### <a name="run"></a> Step 2: Running the pipeline

-Once the required installations are completed, and the pipeline is configured, execute the following command:
+Once the required installations are completed and the pipeline is configured, execute the following command:

 ```
 python workflow/scripts/converge.py --cores [number of cores]